JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

 }
 ```

-Every method contains a parameter that represents the delegating object and, optionally, parameters that provide additional information about the action that is being observed by the delegate.
+Every method contains a parameter that represents the delegating object and, optionally, further parameters that provide additional information about the action that is being observed by the delegate.

 Some methods expect a value to be returned (in this case mainly a boolean indicating whether the action should occur or not. the rest are informational and tell us when something has happened.